haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 # Life Expectancy
 ### Project Description and Motivaton
 Life expectancy is the average number of years that a group of persons in a population is expected to live.
-The intention of this project was to get a better understanding of the relationship between various public health factors and life expectancy.
-How can countries better allocate their limited resourced to improve their overall life expectancy.
+The intention of this project was to get a better understanding of the relationship between various public health factors and global life expectancy.
+How can countries better allocate their limited resources to improve their overall life expectancy.
 To answer that question A multiple linear regression model was created and then evaluated to determine if the approach was good.

 ## Workflow